 Friends of San Pedro Valley Park

 The Friends of San Pedro Valley Park are a diverse group of individuals brought together by love of nature and concern for the park.
 Working for the benefit of all users of San Pedro Valley Park, the Friends play a significant role in supporting the park staff in their activities and in interpreting the park’s resources to the public.
 The Friends of San Pedro Valley Park also sponsor an enjoyable and informative series of natural history lectures presented at the Visitor Center are also sponsored by the Friends of San Pedro Valley Park.
-We are dedicated to the preservation and enjoyment of San Pedro Valley County Park and new members are always welcome.
-More information is available on our website
+They are dedicated to the preservation and enjoyment of San Pedro Valley County Park and new members are always welcome.
+More information is available on their website